 Our Jail-Based Behavioral Health Services (JBBHS) support county sheriffs in providing screenings, assessments and treatment for substance use disorders to people who are in jail.
 JBBHS provides behavioral healthcare to inmates and supports continuity of care within the community after release from incarceration.
 The goals of JBBHS are shorter jail sentences, decreased recidivism and successful linkage to community-based services.
 To learn more, call 970.335.2237.

-“First Episode of Psychosis” or the FEP program for Montezuma, La Plata, Archuleta, San Juan and Dolores Counties.
-The program benefits youth and young adults ages 15-29 that have experienced an onset of psychotic spectrum illness within the last 24 months.
-However, family members or friends may not know that their loved one is experiencing psychosis.
-There could be signs and symptoms that seem like a Traumatic Brain Injury (TBI), substance use, or intellectual disabilities.
+Family members or friends may not know that their loved one is experiencing psychosis.
+There could be signs and symptoms that seem like a Traumatic Brain Injury (TBI), substance use, or intellectual disabilities, including: